Boulder Valley School District

 - When the parties agree to resolve the matter through an alternate resolution mechanism (as described below).

-When agreement is required, the party’s agreement must be voluntary, non-coerced, and documented in writing.
+Before proceeding with informal resolution, the School District will provide written notice to both parties.
+Any agreement to resolve a Formal Title IX Complaint through the informal resolution process must be voluntary, non-coerced, and documented in writing.
 Informal resolution is not available in cases where a School District employee is alleged to have sexually harassed a student.
+Formal Title IX Complaints resolved pursuant to the informal resolution process will be considered fully resolved and will not be subject to further investigation.

-At any time prior to engaging in an informal resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.
-Generally, the information resolution process should be completed within sixty (60) calendar days from the parties’ agreement to the process, unless good cause is shown.
+At any time prior to engaging in an informal resolution, any party has the right to withdraw from the informal resolution process and resume the formal resolution process with respect to the formal complaint.
+Generally, the informal resolution process should be completed within sixty (60) calendar days from the parties’ agreement to the process, unless good cause is shown.

 Alternate resolution mechanism.
 Alternate resolution, one form of informal resolution, references mediation, restorative practices, transformative justice, and similar methods that must only be used when designed and facilitated by well-trained individuals.
 Due to the specialized training required, BVSD may use community partners as third party facilitators with the consent of all the parties.
 Alternate resolution is rarely appropriate or advisable in cases involving violent incidents, dangerous patterns, or threats.